filipzakrocki/TDEE-reactivated/README.md

 - ✅ calculate weekly weight delta and average TDEE
 - ✅ Weeks should be numbered and have their own date
 - ✅ support KGs/Lbs
+- ✅ store the data in the LocalStorage
+- ✅ design and implement a sidebar
+- ✅ design and implement a Compact View

  Should:
  - ✅ allow the user to pick amount of weeks for TDEE average
  - ✅ store the data on the firebase server

  Could:
- - Pull the daily kcal from MyFitnessPal API
  - ✅ utilize logins (facebook?)
  - export data as json
  - allow importing of data
+ - Pull the daily kcal from MyFitnessPal API